Molokini Marine Life: What You’ll See at Molokini and Turtle Town

 Why Molokini Is So Protected

-Molokini’s protected status helps preserve coral habitat and supports a healthier reef ecosystem—one reason it can feel so vibrant underwater.
 For the full protected-area rules (landing restrictions, moorings, MLCD status), read our Molokini Crater Visitor Guide.

-Responsible Wildlife Viewing (Quick Rules)
+Responsible Wildlife Viewing Rules

 FAQs